Control Blood Sugar Levels with Intermittent Fasting

 Researchers followed three men living with diabetes for 10 months.
 Each received extensive training on diabetes and nutrition at the beginning of the study.
 Then two of the men fasted every other day for 24 hours.
 The third member of the study fasted for 24 hours three days per week.
 Fast days included water or low-calorie drinks, and one small meal at the end of the day.

-Here’s what happened: Blood sugar levels dropped, then stabilized.
+Here’s what happened thanks to intermittent fasting: Blood sugar levels dropped, then stabilized.
 They lost 10 to 18 percent body fat.
 And they no longer needed daily insulin injections.

 Lead researcher Dr. Suleiman Furmli says intermittent fasting has yet to be used as a treatment method to help diabetics.
 But results from this observational study suggest, it’s a viable way to improve blood sugar levels and maybe even reverse diabetes.